JacobBaartse/ExampleMultiLanguageSongEditor/README.md

 # Example MultiLanguage Song Editor
-Suite of Python applications to generate a .pro file that can be imported in pro-presenter 7.x with multiple languages or translation(s)
+Flask application to generate a .pro file that can be imported in pro-presenter 7.x and higher with multiple languages or translation(s)

 introduction video for this web GUI:
 - https://youtu.be/31lTludJ2FQ

 ## Features